cipherboy/fa/docs/dfa.md

 ##### State Specifier Length (`state-spec-length`)

 This section begins with an 8-byte integer value denoting the length of the remainder of the `state-spec` section.
-Since `num-elem` is a required field, `length` must have value at least 8.
+Since `num-elem` and `start-state` are both required fields, `length` must have value at least 8 plus the minimum number of bytes to specify the starting state.

 ##### State Specifier Number of Elements (`state-spec-num-elem`)